MvvmFx/InterwayDocs/README.md

 ## Project Status

+Project is ready to run using LocalDb for SQL Server 2014.
+Instructions included on how to use LocalDB for SQL Server 2012.

 The translation feature is ready but some translations are missing.
 - add Wisej single executable (run as a desktop application)
 - add authentication and autorization